dmisiti/leaflet-challenge/README.md

 In this challenge, JavaScript and Leaflet were utilized to build a visualization of earthquake data from the United States Geological Survey (USGS).

-The earthquake data represented in this visualization compiles all earthquakes that were recorded globally in the past 7 days from the time of accessing the data.
+The earthquake data represented in this visualization compiles all earthquakes of magnitude 1.0 or greater that were recorded globally in the past 7 days (from the time of accessing the data).
 The data was accessed from the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).

 Leaflet was used to create a map that plots all the earthquakes from the dataset based on their latitude and longitude.